rulerz-php/elasticsearch/README.md

 ### Configure RulerZ

-Once Eloquent is installed and configured we can the RulerZ engine:
+Once elastic/elasticelasticsearch-php is installed and configured we can the RulerZ engine:

 ```php
 $rulerz = new RulerZ(